Call and response (music): South America

-Colombian music (Cumbia)

-Cumbia is a dance and musical form that originated with the enslaved African population of the coastal region of Colombia in the late 17th century.
+In Colombia, the dance and musical form of cumbia originated with the enslaved African population of the coastal region of the country in the late 17th century.
 The style developed in Colombia from the intermingling of three cultures.
-From Africa, the drum percussion, foot movements and call-and-response.
-Its melodies and use of the gaita or caña de millo (cane flute) represents the Native Colombian influence, and the dress represents the Spanish influence.
+From Africa, the drum percussion, foot movements, and call-and-response.
+Its melodies and use of the gaita or caña de millo (cane flute) represents the Native Colombian influence, and the dress represent the Spanish influence.

-Presenting
+United Kingdom

 In 1644, lining out – where one person sang a solo (a precentor) and others followed – is outlined by the Westminster Assembly for psalm singing in English churches.
 It has influenced popular music singing styles.
-Presentinge line was characterized a slow, drawn-out heterophonic and often profusely ornamented melody, while a clerk or precentor (song leader) chanted the text line by line before it was sung by the congregation.
+Presentinge line was characterized by a slow, drawn-out heterophonic and often profusely ornamented melody, while a clerk or precentor (song leader) chanted the text line by line before it was sung by the congregation.
 Scottish Gaelic psalm-singing by prepresentinge line was the earliest form of congregational singing adopted by Africans in America.

-Folk music

-Call and response is also a common structure of songs and carols originating in the Middle Ages, for example "All in the Morning" and "Down in yon Forest", both traditional Derbyshire carols.
+Call and response is also a common structure of songs and carols originating in the Middle Ages, for example, "All in the Morning" and "Down in yon Forest", both traditional Derbyshire carols.